 3. What are some of the programs supported by the Foundation?

 4. Where is the Ezra Jack Keats Foundation?

-The Ezra Jack Keats Foundation is located in Brooklyn, New York.
+The Ezra Jack Keats Foundation is based in Brooklyn, New York.

 6. Where are the original Ezra Jack Keats book illustrations?

-The original artwork for Ezra’s books is the core of the Keats Archive, which is part of the de Grummond Children’s Literature Collection, at the University of Southern Mississippi (USM) in Hattiesburg.
+The original artwork for Ezra’s books forms the core of the Keats Archive, which is part of the de Grummond Children’s Literature Collection, one of the Special Collections at the University of Southern Mississippi (USM).
 The Archive also contains memorabilia from Ezra’s childhood, his years as a struggling artist and his career as a successful author and illustrator.

 7. What is the de Grummond Collection?

 The de Grummond Collection at USM is one of the foremost collections of children’s literature in the United States.
 The Hattiesburg, Mississippi, university library is a research center specializing in historical and contemporary manuscripts, illustrations and books of mainly American and British origin and dedicated to preserving and promoting children’s literature.

 8. Is it OK for me to download a photo from your site?